unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 cranbian-jessie.img2      137216 2713599 2576384  1.2G 83 Linux
 ```

-Here, fdisk reveals a few portions of information that we need to be able to mount the image.
+Here, fdisk, reveals a few portions of information that we need to be able to mount the image.

 * The sector size is (512 bytes)
 * The starting offset in the sector for our file systems.

-Using our sector size of 512 bytes and the start sector for our Linux File System (cranbian-jessie.img2), we can then calculate the number of bytes to the beginning of the system using our CLI.
+Using our sector size of 512 bytes and the start sector for our Linux File System (__cranbian-jessie.img2__), we can then calculate the number of bytes to the beginning of the system using our CLI.

 ```console
 root@kali:~/Downloads/cranbian.img# echo $((512*137216))